THE CHALLENGE COMMUNITY, ON-LINE!

 PLEASE USE YOUR OWN NAME WHEN POSTING.
 THANK YOU!

-TO FOLLOW THE CLASS OF 2016 ON THE MAP PROVIDED BY PHIL SORRELL AT SOCIAL HIKING GO TO WWW.SHAREYOURADVENTURE.COM OR CLICK HERE
+TO FOLLOW THE CLASS OF 2017 ON THE MAP PROVIDED BY PHIL SORRELL AT SOCIAL HIKING (WWW.SHAREYOURADVENTURE.COM) CLICK HERE

 Download route sheets, admin forms, event documents here